FarhadBanazadeh/sequence-computations/README.md

 Research articles, LaTeX sources, computational packages, and reproducibility materials for ternary Collatz-type maps and their scaled families.

 **Author:** Farhad Banazadeh
 **ORCID:** https://orcid.org/0009-0004-7023-0298

 ---

 ## Research Papers & Reproducibility Index

-This repository contains the manuscript sources and computational materials associated with eight research works.
+This repository contains the manuscript sources and computational materials associated with nine research works.

 For each paper, direct links are provided to the publication record, PDF, LaTeX source, and associated computational or supplementary package.

 ---